 - (c) The rules which apply to administration of the teaching hospital clinical staff education fund shall be applied as if the practitioner had elected Arrangement B with respect to entitlements accrued prior to the commencement of this Agreement.
-This provision also applies with respect to prior service contributing to entitlements yet to be accrued, on a pro rata basis. - (8) Arrangement B Funding for Continuing Professional Development Leave - Practitioners shall be eligible to apply for funding from the Special Purposes Account for payment, in respect of each period of Continuing Professional Development Leave accrued under Arrangement B, for reasonable travel, registration and accommodation expenses in accordance with this clause for: - the actual cost of air fares up to a maximum of Business Class rates; with a maximum of two air fares paid in respect of each completed five years continuous service where overseas study leave is taken in broken periods with the employer's permission; and - (ii) a travelling allowance as follows: - (A) the actual cost of reasonable accommodation and expenses upon production of receipts; or - (B) an alternative system of payment agreed between the employer and the practitioner. - (iii) A sessional / part time practitioner shall be paid the amount specified in paragraph (i) and pro rata of the amount specified in paragraph (ii). - (iv) Fares and expenses associated with leave under this clause shall be paid only in accordance with the policy governing the administration of the special purposes account.
-The employer shall in no way be liable for payment of fares and expenses for practitioners currently or previously under Arrangement B. - (9) Arrangement B Professional Expenses Allowance

-A practitioner engaged under Arrangement B shall be paid, pro rata fortnightly, a Professional Expenses Allowance of 3% of the base salary for pay point 21.
+This provision also applies with respect to prior service contributing to entitlements yet to be accrued, on a pro rata basis. - (8) Arrangement B Funding for Continuing Professional Development Leave - (a) Practitioners shall be eligible to apply for funding from the Special Purposes Account for payment, in respect of each period of Continuing Professional Development Leave accrued under Arrangement B, for reasonable travel, registration and accommodation expenses in accordance with this clause for: - (i) the actual cost of air fares up to a maximum of Business Class rates; with a maximum of two air fares paid in respect of each completed five years continuous service where overseas study leave is taken in broken periods with the employer's permission; and - (ii) a travelling allowance as follows: - (A) the actual cost of reasonable accommodation and expenses upon production of receipts; or - (B) an alternative system of payment agreed between the employer and the practitioner. - (iii) A sessional / part time practitioner shall be paid the amount specified in paragraph (i) and pro rata of the amount specified in paragraph (ii). - (iv) Fares and expenses associated with leave under this clause shall be paid only in accordance with the policy governing the administration of the special purposes account.
+The employer shall in no way be liable for payment of fares and expenses for practitioners currently or previously under Arrangement B. - (9) Arrangement B Professional Expenses Allowance - A practitioner engaged under Arrangement B shall be paid, pro rata fortnightly, a Professional Expenses Allowance of 3% of the base salary of a Consultant Year 6 (previously cited level 21). - (10) Leave is to be taken at a mutually convenient time and the employer shall not unreasonably refuse an application for leave that has been properly made. - (11) The balance of Professional Development Leave accrued prior to the commencement of this Agreement will be carried forward. - (12) Professional Development Leave shall be paid at the rate of pay applicable at the time the leave is taken.